sdake/pool/README.md

 	popcorn string
 }

 // Define the cache lines sizes.
-The minimum size is 64 entries. lineSize := []uint16{64, 64, 64, 64}
+The minimum size is 64 entries.
+Cache line sizes must be multiples of 64. lineSize := []uint16{64, 64, 64, 64}

 // Create a pool object with 4 cache lines